gradle/gradle/design-docs/task-configuration-from-command-line.md

 ## Support the new dependency report

-Here's what is needed for the 'dependencyInsightReport' that renders the 'inverted' dependency tree(s) for given dependency (more about that - see the the spec about improving dependency reporting).
+Here's what is needed for the 'dependencyInsightReport' that renders the inverted dependency tree(s) for given dependency (more about that - see the the spec about improving dependency reporting).
 This report needs some support on the command line.

+### User visible changes

+TBD

+### Test coverage

+TBD

+### Implementation approach

 1. Make the command line option can carry the `String` value.
 E.g. remove the current limitation of only `boolean` fields supported.
 2. Work well if if name-matching selection returns multiple tasks from different projects.
 I assume we want to configure them all.